Automorphic vector bundles on the stack of $G$-zips

-By \eqref{Vlambdamap}, $k$-vector spaces $R_I$ and $R_{\Delta}$ have a natural structure of $k$-algebra.
-They capture information about all $\mathcal{V}_I (\lambda)$ and $\mathcal{V}_{\Delta}(\lambda)$ at once.
+\begin{rmk} In general, we do not know whether $R_I$ and $R_{\Delta}$ are finite-type algebras, but we conjecture it is the case.
 The algebra $R_I$ was studied in \cite{Koskivirta-automforms-GZip}.
-For example in the case of $G=\Sp(4)$ with a cocharacter $\mu$ whose centralizer Levi subgroup is isomorphic to $\GL_{2}$, we showed that $R_I$ is a polynomial algebra in three indeterminates (\cite[Theorem 5.4.1]{Koskivirta-automforms-GZip}).
-In general, we do not know whether $R_I$ and $R_{\Delta}$ are finite-type algebras, but we conjecture it is the case.
+In the case of $G=\Sp(4)$ with a cocharacter $\mu$ whose centralizer Levi subgroup is isomorphic to $\GL_{2}$, we showed that $R_I$ is a polynomial algebra in three indeterminates (\cite[Theorem 5.4.1]{Koskivirta-automforms-GZip}). \end{rmk}

 In this first example, we examine $R_{\Delta}$ in the case of $G=\SL_{2,\FF_q}$ with the zip datum explained in \S \ref{SL2zip-sec}.
-In this case, the algebra $R$ is very simple, it is a polynomial algebra in one indeterminate, generated by the classical Hasse invariant.
+In this case, the algebra $R_I$ is very simple, it is a polynomial algebra in one indeterminate, generated by the classical Hasse invariant.
 Let $n \in \NN$.
 The representation $V_{\Delta}(\chi_n)$ identifies with $\Sym^n(\Std)$.
 The weights of $V_{\Delta}(\chi_n)$ are $\{-n+2i \mid 0\leq i\leq n\}$.
 By Example \ref{egIndP} and Proposition \ref{propequalityP}, we have

 for all $n\geq 0$.
 Let $x,y$ be indeterminates.
 Let $\SL_2$ act on $k[x,y]$ by

 Then $V_{\Delta}(\chi_n)=\Sym^n(\Std)$ is the subrepresentation of $k[x,y]$ spanned by homogeneous polynomials in $x,y$ of degree $n$.
 The highest weight vector is $x^n$.
 By \eqref{equH0}, we have